Tinkerforge/doc/source/Hardware/Master_Extensions/RS485_Extension.rst

 as slave or master (as described :ref:`here <rs485_configuration>`).

 If you have configured all extensions you can build your system.
 Connect Bricks and Bricklets as you like.
-The Master of each stack has to be the lowermost Brick (except if you are using a Power Supply).
+The Master Brick of each stack has to be the lowermost Brick (except if you are using a Power Supply).
 The RS485 Extension can be positioned in the stack as you wish.
 Wire up the RS485 stacks and set the termination switch on the first and last RS485 Extension in the bus to